Kate Morton’s The Forgotten Garden is a captivating and atmospheric story of secrets, family and memory that I highly recommend in audiobook.

 The Forgotten Garden Synopsis

-In The Forgotten Garden Kate Morton sets scenes beautifully, with evocative descriptions of the sights, sounds and the mood of the many settings in the novel.
+In The Forgotten Garden, Kate Morton sets scenes beautifully with evocative descriptions of the sights, sounds and the mood of the many different story settings.

-Caroline Lee’s narration is understated and let the story itself shine.
+Caroline Lee’s audio narration is understated and lets the story itself shine.
 I found the transitions back and forth between historical time periods, locations and protagonists easy to follow, helped in large part I believe by Lee’s character differentiation.

 Genre: Mystery, Romance, Drama, Historical, Audio

 About the Auther, Kate Morton